arthurdick/term-to-svg/README.md

 ## Configuration

 You can customize the output by using command-line flags.
-Run `term-to-svg --help` to see all available options.
+Flags will always override any settings provided by a theme.

 ```
 Usage: term-to-svg [options]